BinduParvati7/Capstone5588/README.md

 * Bio: An enthusiastic graduate student in Data Science and Analytics major at University of Missouri-Kansas City and a former Big Data Developer at Tata Consultancy Services.
 Loves to learn and apply various machine learning

 Teja Vanukuri(He/Him)
-* Role: Front End Developer, Data science
+* Role: Data Analyst, Data science, Front End Developer
 * Expertise: Python, Spark, Machine Learning
-* Bio: A graduate student in Data Science and Analytics major at University of Missouri-Kansas City.
+* Bio: A graduate student in Data Science and Analytics major at University of Missouri-Kansas City and a former Data analyst at Eclinical solutions.
 Loves to build websites and to showcase the insights obtained during the data analysis in an interactive manner.

 Hemanth Reddy Kolli(Him/He)
 * Role: Big Data Engineer, Data scientist, Data Analyst, Data Specialist